$68.44 Billion in Sales Expected for CVS Health Co. (NYSE:CVS) This Quarter

 Equities research analysts predict that CVS Health Co.
-(NYSE:CVS) will announce $68.44 billion in sales for the current quarter, Zacks Investment Research reports.
-Seven analysts have issued estimates for CVS Health’s earnings, with the lowest sales estimate coming in at $67.36 billion and the highest estimate coming in at $69.79 billion.
-CVS Health posted sales of $66.76 billion during the same quarter last year, which would suggest a positive year-over-year growth rate of 2.5%.
-The firm is expected to issue its next earnings results before the market opens on Tuesday, May 4th.
+(NYSE:CVS) will announce sales of $68.44 billion for the current quarter, according to Zacks Investment Research.
+Seven analysts have made estimates for CVS Health’s earnings, with estimates ranging from $67.36 billion to $69.79 billion.
+CVS Health reported sales of $66.76 billion in the same quarter last year, which would suggest a positive year-over-year growth rate of 2.5%.
+The company is scheduled to report its next earnings report before the market opens on Tuesday, May 4th.

-According to Zacks, analysts expect that CVS Health will report full year sales of $280.22 billion for the current financial year, with estimates ranging from $278.40 billion to $282.20 billion.
-For the next year, analysts anticipate that the firm will post sales of $292.70 billion, with estimates ranging from $290.26 billion to $295.87 billion.
-Zacks’ sales calculations are a mean average based on a survey of research firms that follow CVS Health.
+According to Zacks, analysts expect that CVS Health will report full-year sales of $280.22 billion for the current fiscal year, with estimates ranging from $278.40 billion to $282.20 billion.
+For the next financial year, analysts expect that the company will post sales of $292.70 billion, with estimates ranging from $290.26 billion to $295.87 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of research firms that cover CVS Health.

-CVS Health (NYSE:CVS) last issued its quarterly earnings data on Monday, February 15th.
-The pharmacy operator reported $1.30 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.24 by $0.06.
+CVS Health (NYSE:CVS) last issued its earnings results on Monday, February 15th.
+The pharmacy operator reported $1.30 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.24 by $0.06.
+The firm had revenue of $69.55 billion during the quarter, compared to analysts’ expectations of $68.67 billion.
 CVS Health had a net margin of 2.99% and a return on equity of 15.60%.
-The firm had revenue of $69.55 billion during the quarter, compared to analysts’ expectations of $68.67 billion.
-During the same period last year, the company earned $1.73 earnings per share.
+During the same quarter last year, the company posted $1.73 earnings per share.

-In other news, Director Edward J. Ludwig acquired 3,000 shares of the stock in a transaction that occurred on Wednesday, February 17th.
-The shares were acquired at an average cost of $72.00 per share, for a total transaction of $216,000.00.
+In related news, Director Edward J. Ludwig purchased 3,000 shares of the business’s stock in a transaction dated Wednesday, February 17th.
+The stock was acquired at an average price of $72.00 per share, for a total transaction of $216,000.00.
 Also, EVP Thomas M. Moriarty sold 103,423 shares of the business’s stock in a transaction dated Wednesday, April 21st.
-The shares were sold at an average price of $77.00, for a total value of $7,963,571.00.
-Following the completion of the sale, the executive vice president now owns 103,423 shares in the company, valued at $7,963,571.
+The stock was sold at an average price of $77.00, for a total transaction of $7,963,571.00.
+Following the sale, the executive vice president now directly owns 103,423 shares in the company, valued at approximately $7,963,571.
 The disclosure for this sale can be found here.
-Insiders sold a total of 583,892 shares of company stock worth $43,918,083 over the last 90 days.
-0.46% of the stock is currently owned by company insiders.
+Insiders have sold 583,892 shares of company stock valued at $43,918,083 over the last three months.
+0.46% of the stock is currently owned by corporate insiders.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-First Trust Advisors LP increased its position in shares of CVS Health by 1.2% during the fourth quarter.
-First Trust Advisors LP now owns 1,320,232 shares of the pharmacy operator’s stock valued at $90,172,000 after buying an additional 15,828 shares during the period.
-Kingfisher Capital LLC grew its holdings in shares of CVS Health by 7.7% during the fourth quarter.
-Kingfisher Capital LLC now owns 21,834 shares of the pharmacy operator’s stock worth $1,491,000 after purchasing an additional 1,569 shares in the last quarter.
-Pzena Investment Management LLC grew its holdings in shares of CVS Health by 6.5% during the fourth quarter.
-Pzena Investment Management LLC now owns 1,233,975 shares of the pharmacy operator’s stock worth $84,280,000 after purchasing an additional 75,581 shares in the last quarter.
-Gibraltar Capital Management Inc. grew its holdings in shares of CVS Health by 26.5% during the first quarter.
-Gibraltar Capital Management Inc. now owns 101,472 shares of the pharmacy operator’s stock worth $7,539,000 after purchasing an additional 21,261 shares in the last quarter.
-Finally, Madison Wealth Management grew its holdings in shares of CVS Health by 41.3% during the fourth quarter.
-Madison Wealth Management now owns 85,514 shares of the pharmacy operator’s stock worth $5,841,000 after purchasing an additional 24,995 shares in the last quarter.
-Hedge funds and other institutional investors own 74.21% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Cable Hill Partners LLC raised its stake in shares of CVS Health by 2.8% during the 4th quarter.
+Cable Hill Partners LLC now owns 4,964 shares of the pharmacy operator’s stock worth $339,000 after buying an additional 135 shares during the last quarter.
+San Francisco Sentry Investment Group CA increased its stake in shares of CVS Health by 2.4% during the 1st quarter.
+San Francisco Sentry Investment Group CA now owns 5,695 shares of the pharmacy operator’s stock worth $428,000 after purchasing an additional 135 shares in the last quarter.
+Gofen & Glossberg LLC IL raised its position in shares of CVS Health by 0.5% during the 1st quarter.
+Gofen & Glossberg LLC IL now owns 29,941 shares of the pharmacy operator’s stock worth $2,252,000 after purchasing an additional 137 shares during the last quarter.
+Ausdal Financial Partners Inc. grew its holdings in CVS Health by 2.4% during the 4th quarter.
+Ausdal Financial Partners Inc. now owns 6,200 shares of the pharmacy operator’s stock valued at $423,000 after buying an additional 143 shares during the last quarter.
+Finally, RiverGlades Family Offices LLC raised its holdings in shares of CVS Health by 2.3% in the fourth quarter.
+RiverGlades Family Offices LLC now owns 6,650 shares of the pharmacy operator’s stock worth $454,000 after acquiring an additional 150 shares during the last quarter.
+Institutional investors and hedge funds own 74.21% of the company’s stock.

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, May 3rd.
-Investors of record on Friday, April 23rd will be paid a $0.50 dividend.
-This represents a $2.00 dividend on an annualized basis and a yield of 2.64%.
-The ex-dividend date is Thursday, April 22nd.
-CVS Health’s dividend payout ratio is currently 28.25%.
+The company also recently announced a quarterly dividend, which will be paid on Monday, May 3rd.
+Stockholders of record on Friday, April 23rd will be paid a $0.50 dividend.
+This represents a $2.00 annualized dividend and a dividend yield of 2.64%.
+The ex-dividend date of this dividend is Thursday, April 22nd.
+CVS Health’s dividend payout ratio (DPR) is presently 28.25%.

 CVS Health Corporation provides health services in the United States.
 The company's Pharmacy Services segment offers pharmacy benefit management solutions, including plan design and administration, formulary management, retail pharmacy network management, mail order pharmacy, specialty pharmacy and infusion, clinical, and disease and medical spend management services.